 I was super keen to help out as what REALLY got me from the get go was the fact that the shoot was for a lady who had cancer and the magazine wanted to tell her story and that of her daughter who was pregnant with her first child.

 After Kerry finished explaining the whole situation all I said was, "Kerry - you had me at - Mom has cancer - what time do they need me?"
 A few minutes later I received a call from Belinda who was the hair stylist for the shoot who filled me in on the nitty gritty details of the shoot regarding times etc.

 After a quick gear check - I got ready and headed off to meet Belinda and the rest of the team.
-The whole shoot was organised by a lady / stylist called Lynne.
+The whole shoot was organised by a lady/stylist called Lynne.
 After meeting Lynne, myself and Belinda hopped into her car and headed off to fetch the make-up artist, Marianne.
-After fetching Marianne, we made our way to Beth's mom and dad's farm to do the shoot.
+Once we had fetched Marianne, we made our way to Beth's mom and dad's farm to do the shoot.

-After hearing how many times this shoot had fallen through due to certain unfortunate circumstances, I felt really good knowing that this project that had been in the making for a few months was FINALLY going ahead and I was super stoked to be a part of it.
+Upon hearing how many times this shoot had fallen through due to numerous unfortunate circumstances, I felt really good knowing, that this project that had been in the making for a few months, was FINALLY going ahead and I was extremely excited to be a part of it.

 Wendy battled with a cough from the begining of 2017, which they believed was to do with her post nasal drip issue.
 However, at the end of May on a Sunday, the day after Beth and Ant announced their surprise pregnancy to both parents, she was sitting on the grass watching her nephew play and she was coughing again and coughed up blood.
 It was at this point when Wendy realised something was seriously wrong.